wp-plugins/flyzoo/readme.txt

 == Description ==

-Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.
+Engage your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

 It's time to rock your community, start your 14-day **extensible** free trial now!